AndresBo/Portfolio/README.md

 Here is a very simple wireframe for my portfolio built using [FigJam](https://www.figma.com/file/m4qT6pQFJhMUwgO150SbAy/Portafolio-Website?node-id=0%3A1).
 <br>

+Here is the link to the github [repo](https://github.com/AndresBo/Portfolio).

 Design inspiration for my portfolio website were taken from the following website:(https://web.archive.org/web/20190213060110/https://timmyomahony.com/)

 The website will have four main web pages: **home**, **contact**, **blog**, and **projects**.
 The website will use the same layout for all web pages, sharing the same header and footer.

 ## Sitemap ##
 ![image](https://user-images.githubusercontent.com/85352176/199695636-a385c2ab-b0c7-4462-9a07-9db20fe83d22.png)

 ## Basic CSS design guidelines:
 - Added some **resets** copied from (https://gist.github.com/Asjas/4b0736108d56197fce0ec9068145b421)